cezelot/eve/docs/CONTRIBUTING.md

 ### Coding Style Guidelines

-eve follows the C coding standard at 42 School.
-See the [Norm](https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf) for details.
+See the file [STANDARD.md](STANDARD.md) for details on the coding standard used by this project.

-Please follow this style to make eve easy to maintain and develop.
+Please follow this style to make eve easy to read, maintain and develop.

-But do not follow it rigidly, you should implement an outside standard’s specifications when that makes eve better overall in an objective sense.
-When it doesn’t, you shouldn’t.
+These coding rules are open for discussion, if you think another standard’s specifications makes eve better overall in an objective sense or anything else, please feel free to [start a new discussion](https://github.com/cezelot/eve/discussions/new?category=standard).

-Also be so kind as to put a license notice in each new file (*.c or *.h) you create.

 ### Commit Message Guidelines